QuangPham2404/Ultilizing-Computer-Vision-and-Support-Vector-Machine-for-Sitting-Posture-Assessment/README.md

 5. numpy library: for handling SVM input vectors
 6. os library: for navigating and making changes in directory (combine files, etc)

+### 2. Programs details

+There are 3 main programs used for training and deploying the Support Vector Machine (SVM) for real-time sitting posture classification.

+1. ***a_get_training_data.py***: This program is for collecting and preparing training and testing data for the Support Vector Machine (SVM) model used in sitting posture classification.
+When run for each subject participating in the study, the script extracts feature values and saves them in a .txt file named _[Subject_name]_data.tx_t.
+Simultaneously, it generates a corresponding .txt file containing the labels (0s for correct posture, 1s for incorrect posture), named _[Subject_name]_tag.txt_.
+For example, the files _Quang_data.txt_ and _Quang_tag.txt_ represent the feature data and labels for a subject named Quang.
+After processing individual subjects, the program automatically consolidates all the data files and tag files into two comprehensive .txt files: _combined_data.txt_ and _combined_tag.txt_.
+These combined files serve as the complete dataset for training and testing the SVM model, ensuring an efficient and organized workflow for data
+2. ***b_get_SVM.py***: This program is for training the SVM model and saving it as a .pkl file for further usage.
+After completing the training data files with _a_get_training_data.py_, run this program to train the SVM.
+3. ***c_classify_posture.py***: This program is for deploying the SVM on the laptop's webcam to classify sitting posture as "correct" or "incorrect" in real-time.
+If "incorrect" posture is detected for 10s straight, a Window pop-up warning message will be created.
+If the user does not fix their posture for the next 5s, another pop-up warning message will be created until they fix their sitting posture to "correct."

+The remaning files are for experimenting when developing the approach:
+1. ***pose_detection_practice.py***: This program is for experimenting with MediaPipe Pose Landmarker Model and different feature data values for sitting posture classification.
+2. ***visualize_data.py***: This program is for experimenting with different feature data values by exmaining their characteristics corresponding to the change in sitting posture.

+## III.
+Progress Update

+The project is still in development.
+Currently we are expanding the training dataset to train the SVM model.
+For the detailed timeline for future plans please refer to the [Progress Report](https://docs.google.com/document/d/19jx68Y5_j-Ulr1dCGZ0WGKnvGe7lnnX2iYIdK7WnP-8/edit?tab=t.0).